Memphis Area Transit Authority: Buses

 As of August 2025, MATA operates 24 fixed-route bus routes.
 Most bus routes terminate at William Hudson Transit Center.
 On MATA's system map, bus routes are organized into three categories based on rush hour frequency: high frequency routes have 30-minute weekday frequency, medium frequency routes have 60-minute weekday frequency, and low frequency routes have greater than 60-minute weekday frequency.
-MATA also operates a shuttle service to Liberty Park from downtown and the University of Memphis for the Southern Heritage Classic.
+MATA also operates a shuttle service to Liberty Park from Downtown Memphis and the University of Memphis for the Southern Heritage Classic football game.

 In the past, MATA's roster included AM General 40 ft. buses, RTS buses, Neoplan articulated buses, and NovaBus LFS buses.
 The LFS was MATA's preferred fleet of choice, having been used in its lineup from February 1980 until its retirement in April 2010, when the six remaining 1994 NovaBus versions were replaced with the Gillig Advantage Hybrids.
-Today, MATA's fixed-route fleet consists primarily of diesel, diesel-electric, and battery-electric Gillig Low Floor buses.
+Today, MATA's fixed-route fleet consists primarily of diesel, BRT, diesel-electric, and battery-electric Gillig Low Floor buses.
 These buses can hold 40 people seated and are equipped with bike racks, Wi-Fi, and a wheelchair ramp.
+In 2026, MATA received the first delivery of a $48 million fleet replacement order.